frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 given/when/then test case.
 Use isTopLevel method, otherwise afterTestCase and beforeTestCase methods will execute not only on given, but also on when and then blocks.

+{{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "IsTopLevelSpec.kt" >}}

 Other strange thing is the way how tests results are reported in IntelliJ after running gradle test task.
 Only Then names are listed on the report.
 So if you have several Thens labeled the same way in your Test specification, it it is not easy distinguish them.
 Problem can be solved with Kotlintest plugin.
-Running the tests using this plugin will show nested structure of given/when/then on the raport.
+Running the tests using this plugin will show nested structure of given/when/then on the report.

 One can complain about tree-like structure of BehaviorSpec.
 Actually it is a definite advantage of the library.
 Thanks to that kotlin compiler itself can check the right order of clauses.
-In JUnit you can put labels or comments, but they don’t have any meaning.
+In JUnit you can put labels or comments, but they don't have any meaning.
-While in Spock, a test library for Groovy, checking of labels order is added by the library itself.
+While in Spock, a test library for Groovy, checking of labels order is added by the library.

 ## Are you still hiding something from me, Kotlintest?